tribet84/terraform-workshop/README.md

 ```

 Take a closer look at the asb_topic module and you will find
-- Variables - Used to configure and re-use a resource
+- Variables - Values passed into the module to configure a resource
 - The resource - Transformed into an api call by terraform
 - Output - Used to share variables and configuration between modules